syncfusion-content/asp.netwebforms-docs/aspnet/UploadBox/File-Size.md

 {% endhighlight %}

-> Note:  maxRequestLength is measured in kilobytes.
+N>  maxRequestLength is measured in kilobytes.

 {% highlight html %}